basil08/basil08.github.io/content/watchlog.md

 In this film, Villeneuve latches onto the idea of an anti-war films and exploits it to orchestrate a gruesome picture of a filial history affected by the war unfolding through generations.
 At one point, I felt this was a feminist film (which it is at some level) but oh boy, was I wrong.

 {{</ds>}}
+134. {{<ds sum="City of God | Fernando Meirelles, Katia Lund | 2002">}}

+Wow.
+Amazing story.
+Amazing editing.
+Amazing context.
+Just so good.

+{{</ds>}}
+135. {{<ds sum="Il Sorpasso | Dino Risi | 1962">}}
+_Il Sorpasso_ or the Overtaking is a feel-good Italian drama-comedy that capitalises on the innate human tendency to be free.
+It tells the story of a wanderer and adventurous man, Bruno, who incidentally finds a travel companion in Roberto, a meek and shy young lawyer in the making and they both take off to have a gala time through the Italian landscape.
+They stop at hotels, and meet friends, and spend time dancing or swimming at the beach.
+It's a fun little story that doesn't go anyway until you watch the last scene which is very shocking and grim.
+Personally never expected this to end on such a sad and serious note.
+{{</ds>}}

 # 2022